-In January 2010, we received a letter from the U.S. Federal Trade Commission ("FTC"), stating that it was conducting an investigation to determine whether IDEXX or others had engaged in unfair methods of competition in violation of Section 5 of the Federal Trade Commission Act ("FTC Act"), through pricing or marketing policies for companion animal veterinary products and services, including but not limited to exclusive dealing or tying arrangements with distributors or end-users of those products or services (the "Investigation").
+In January 2010, we received a letter from the FTC, stating that it was conducting an investigation to determine whether IDEXX or others had engaged in unfair methods of competition in violation of Section 5 of the Federal Trade Commission Act ("FTC Act"), through pricing or marketing policies for companion animal veterinary products and services, including but not limited to exclusive dealing or tying arrangements with distributors or end-users of those products or services (the "Investigation").

-On December 5, 2012, we entered into an Agreement Containing Consent Order to Cease and Desist ("Consent Agreement") with the FTC staff to resolve the Investigation.
-The Consent Agreement, which is ten years in duration, specifies that IDEXX may have exclusive distribution agreements with two of the following three distributors: MWI Veterinary Supply, Inc. ("MWI"), Butler Schein Animal Health, and Webster Veterinary.
-The FTC Commissioners granted final approval of the Consent Agreement on February 11, 2013 resulting in the final resolution of the Investigation.
+On December 5, 2012, we entered into an Agreement Containing Consent Order to Cease and Desist ("Consent Agreement") with the FTC staff to resolve the Investigation and on February 11, 2013 the Commissioners of the FTC granted final approval of the Consent Agreement.
+The Consent Agreement, which is ten years in duration, specifies that IDEXX may have exclusive distribution agreements with two of the following three distributors: MWI Veterinary Supply, Inc. ("MWI"), Henry Schein Animal Health and Webster Veterinary.
+On September 28, 2012, we entered into a modified agreement with MWI that became effective January 1, 2013.
+This modified agreement satisfies the requirements of the Consent Agreement and permits MWI to carry any competitive products without restriction or potential negative consequence.

 We continue to believe that our marketing and sales practices for companion animal veterinary products and services do not violate applicable antitrust laws.
-We have chosen to enter into the Consent Agreement because we believe this course will help us avoid long and costly litigation and that our business will not be materially adversely affected.
+We entered into the Consent Agreement because we believe this course helped us avoid long and costly litigation and that our business would not be materially adversely affected.